The Purpose and Power of Bitcoin's Difficulty Adjustment

 What factors influence Bitcoin difficulty changes?

-The Bitcoin network recalibrates the complexity of its mining puzzle every 2016 blocks to counteract fluctuations in the global hash rate.
-This self-regulating mechanism maintains a consistent 10-minute average for block creation, securing the network's predictable rhythm.
+The Bitcoin protocol automatically adjusts the mining difficulty every 2016 blocks to counteract fluctuations in the network's total hash rate.
+This self-correction mechanism holds the average block creation time steady at approximately 10 minutes, preserving the currency's predictable issuance schedule.

 Can difficulty adjustments impact miner profitability?